bleonheart/Lilia/documentation/docs/meta/entity.md

 **Purpose**

-Marks a door as non-ownable so players cannot purchase it.
+Marks a door as non-ownable and prevents players from using keys on it.

 **Parameters**

 * `state` (`boolean`): Whether the door should be unownable.

+When enabled this sets the `noSell` and `noKeying` network variables on the door.

 **Realm**